 TREATMENT OF ALLERGIC RHINITIS

-Antihistamines block histamine which can alleviate the itching, sneezing and runny nose.2 Most commonly, they are given orally, but nasal sprays and eye drops are also available, which act locally.
+Antihistamines block histamine, which can alleviate the itching, sneezing and runny nose.2 Most commonly, they are given orally.
+However, nasal sprays and eye drops are also available, which act locally.

-Corticosteroids reduce inflammation and decrease the production of substances that cause the allergic response.3 They are often the first choice for treating allergic rhinitis.2
+Corticosteroids reduce inflammation and decrease the production of substances that cause an allergic response.3 For these reasons, they are often the first choice for treating allergic rhinitis.2

-Decongestants can help to control symptoms (such as inflammation), but not the cause of allergic rhinitis.
+Decongestants can help to control symptoms such as inflammation.
+However, they cannot eradicate the cause of hay fever.
 They decrease swelling in the nose, allowing easier breathing.
-If used for too long (> 5 days), they can cause rebound congestion when they are stopped.3
+On the other hand, if used for too long (> 5 days), they can cause rebound congestion when one stops using them.3

 Leukotriene modifiers act on leukotrienes, which form part of the allergic response.
 They are generally not used as first-line treatment.3

-Intranasal combinations of antihistamine and corticosteroids are available, reducing the need for polypharmacy and treating allergic rhinitis using dual mechanisms with both short-acting and long-acting effects.8
+Intranasal combinations of antihistamine and corticosteroids are available.
+These combinations reduce the need for polypharmacy while at the same time treating hay fever using dual mechanisms with both short-acting and long-acting effects.8

 - A combination nasal spray has been developed to meet the demand for improved symptom control.